 It is also possible to place stored procedures for inserting, editing and adding a record in the corresponding properties of the TFDUpdateSQL component.

-There are four operations provided for working with the header of an invoice: adding, editing, deleting and settings the "paid" attribute.
-As soon as an invoice is paid, we forbid any modifications to it, both in its header and in its lines.
-It is implemented on the level of stored procedures.
-Let us see the texts of queries for calling stored procedures.
+Four operations are provided for working with the header of an invoice: adding, editing, deleting and settings the "paid" attribute.
+As soon as an invoice is paid, we forbid any modifications to it, either in its header or in its lines.
+The rule is implemented at the stored procedure level.
+Let us look at the query strings in the CommandText property for calling stored procedures.

 qryAddInvoice.CommandText: